cncf/tag-security/supply-chain-security/supply-chain-security-paper/secure-supply-chain-assessment.md

 So how does your supply chain stack up?
 Here are some questions to ask
 yourself:

+### Access to source code

+-   Do you review the permissions to source code by users and limit their permissions to least-privilege?

+-   Do you review inactive users and remove them from the organization?

+-   Do you identify abnormal code clones/fetches for each user?

 ### Verify source code

 -   Do you require signed commits?